 The sign out front says that Fresh Cuts is a butcher and seafood market, and the website says it’s a locally owned community grocery store.
 All true.
 But Fresh Cuts is also a place to get road snacks (house-made pork rinds, anyone?) and a good meal, from freshly made deli sandwiches to a homestyle meat-and-three plate.
 Jerry King, the deli manager, keeps track of orders and guests alike.
 Known affectionately around town as “The King,” this lifelong Seagrove resident has never met a stranger.
 Throughout the holiday season, customers flock to the store to load up on boxes of Fresh Cuts’ old-fashioned Christmas cookies.

 Potters have turned, fired, and glazed at Jugtown Pottery for a little more than a century.
 The business was founded in 1917 by Jacques and Juliana Busbee, Raleigh aristocrats and art collectors who were determined to save the struggling craft of North Carolina pottery.
 The local industry had taken a hard hit due to plummeting sales of whiskey and moonshine jugs during Prohibition and the growing popularity of glass and metal containers and china dishware.
-Jugtown was one of the first potteries to shift from simple utilitarian pieces to more profitable decorative items and artistic forms whose innovative glazes had quirky names, such as Tobacco Spit Brown, Frogskin Green, and Chinese Blue.
+Jugtown was one of the first potteries to shift from simple utilitarian pieces to more profitable decorative items and artistic forms whose innovative glazes had quirky names, such as Tobacco Spit Brown and Frogskin Green.
 Visitors can see a timeline display in the museum building on the property.